What Is Email Hosting: Explanation for Beginners

 5. Ensure security and backups

 Before you start sending and receiving emails, you might want to set up security features that your email hosting provider has.
 These often include TLS encryption, spam protection, and two-factor authentication (2FA).
-Some services will also provide an ability to automatically back up your emails to prevent data losses.
+Some services also provide the option to automatically back up your emails to prevent data losses.

 6. Send, receive, and manage emails